RISHI27-dot/rishi27-dot.github.io/midway_blog/home.md

 # <span style="color:#5DADE2"> Project - Improve GStreamer element to add support for properties </span>

-Libcameras offers a source element in the GStreamer pipeline.The GStreamer element allows libcamera to be used as a video source in the GStreamer pipeline.
+Libcameras offers a video source element in the GStreamer pipeline.The GStreamer element allows libcamera to be used as a video source in the GStreamer pipeline.

 <div style="background-color:#566573;padding:20px;border-style: dotted">